HobbyChop/PadMe-DS/README.md

 ## Overview

+Not all features listed here are available in the demo.

 PadMe-DS is a Nintendo DS touchscreen FM chord-pad instrument: a central Kaoss-style X/Y morph pad with a live, touch-editable ADSR envelope beneath it, ringed by chord trigger pads and a function row.
 It plays a layered 2-operator